MatijaBas/rugby-shop/README.md

         <img src="https://rugby-shop.s3-eu-west-1.amazonaws.com/static/img/checkout.jpg" alt="Rugby Shop checkout" aria-label="RugbyShop" />
     </div>

- - The Stripe payment page includes a summary of what the user is buying, and fields to enter credit card information.
+ - The Stripe payment page includes a summary of what the user is buying and fields to enter credit card information.
     - All the validation and messages to the user on this page are handled by stripe.
     - On clicking the "Pay" button and on successful completion of payment.
-    - On the end a confirmation email is send to customer, thanking for shopping.
+    - In the end a confirmation email is send to customer, thanking them for their shopping.

 <br/>